AntonyA3/Sparta-Simulator/README.md

 This project goes through 3 phases:

-* Phase 1 - Setting-up the simulation
+* Phase 1 - Setting-up the simulation:
   * The simulation will ask for how long the user wants to run it.
   * A random number of trainees are generated **every month** and, they are distributed among the different centres depending on their capacity.
 If there is no room for them in any centre, they will be moved to a waiting list and following the **[FIFO](https://en.wikipedia.org/wiki/FIFO_and_LIFO_accounting)** system.
   * A new training centre is open **every two months** and can train up to **100 trainees**.

-* Phase 2 - Adding new centres and type of courses
+* Phase 2 - Adding new centres and type of courses:
   * The simulation should now offer the choice of data at the end of the simulation or a running output updated each month.
   * The information displayed is separated by:
     * Number of centres open, closed and full (breakdown for each type).